iLert/docs/integrations/webhook.md

 ---
-description: The iLert Webhook Integration helps you to easily connect iLert with Webhooks.
+description: The ilert Webhook Integration helps you to easily connect ilert with Webhooks.
 ---

 # Webhook Integration

-## In iLert: Create webhook alert action <a href="#create-webhook" id="create-webhook"></a>
+## In ilert: Create webhook alert action <a href="#create-webhook" id="create-webhook"></a>

 1. Switch to the **alert sources** tab and open the alert source whose alerts you want to publish via a webhook.
 Click on **Alert actions → Create new alert action**